Europe

 In your situation, the costs might be higher or lower – but it’s good to have at least some sort of a starting point in order to better estimate just how cheap living in Belgrade is.
-Let’s get this started!
+Let’s focus on the bigger picture now!

 Rent & Utilities in Belgrade

-I stayed in the Stari Grad area (the old town area) close to the Botanical Garden – and that’s the area I recommend wholeheartedly.
-You’re in the heart of the city with everything important around you.
+I previously stayed in the Stari Grad area near the Botanical Garden, and I still recommend it wholeheartedly.
+You are in the heart of the city with everything important within walking distance, yet it feels just residential enough to be peaceful.

-In addition to rent, expect utility bills – including electricity, heating, water, and garbage – to be around $130 per month.
-Keep in mind that excessive air conditioning usage during hot summers will increase your bills significantly.
+In addition to rent, expect utility bills – including electricity, heating, water, “Infostan” (building maintenance) and garbage – to be around $150 per month.
+Keep in mind that excessive air conditioning usage during hot summers will increase your bills significantly!

 Here are some examples of various food items and their prices in Serbia’s capital: